 The ancients knew the mountain as Strobilus , Latin for ' pine cone', a direct loan from the ancient Greek Strobilos, meaning ' a twisted object' - a long established botanical term that describes the shape of the volcano's summit.
 A myth that is held here claims Zues had chained Prometheus, the Titan who had stolen fire from the Gods and given it to ancient man- likely a reference to historic volcanic activity.

-By the normal route it is a long climb over a medium incline that requires good acclimatisation but has no real technical difficulty.
-By this stage we will have spent many days in the surrounding hills and valleys acclimatising and preparing for our climb.
+By the normal route it is a long climb over a medium incline that requires good acclimatisation, but has no real technical difficulty.
 The simplicity of this climb is not to be under estimated, it is a dangerous route.
-Apart from the altitude , the highly variable weather and freqeunt violent storms combined with low tempatures, as low as -25 degrees, means that this ascent is a real high altitude adventure!
+Apart from the altitude, the highly variable weather and frequent violent storms combined with low temperatures, as low as -25 degrees, means that this ascent is a real high altitude adventure!

-The average time to summit is approx 9hrs and approx 4 hrs for our descent.
+The average time to summit is approx. 9 hours and approx. 4 hours for descent.
 Crampons and ski poles are necessary for this climb and ice axes are useful for extra safety.
-Like all big mountains, the peaks of the Caucasus generate and attract thier own weather, making conditions unpredictable and ferocious at times.
-To be prepared for a wide range of tempatures it is important to bring everything on the recommended equipment list.
+Like all big mountains, the peaks of the Caucasus generate and attract their own weather, making conditions unpredictable and ferocious at times.
+To be prepared for a wide range of temperatures it is imporatant to bring everything on the recommended equipment list.

 Accommodation while trekking

-Moscow City Guided Tour - 1 Day - Extra night B&B
+Optional Extras Moscow City Guided Tour - 1 Day - Extra night B&B - Please contact us for more details on Moscow City Tour

 Day 1: Dublin- Moscow-overnight flight